bestia-dev/GuitaraokeLeader/README.md

 It is great that I can now modify the chords and the lyrics if I like it different.
 There is a lot of Guitaraoke videos already on the internet.
 Just google it.
 The `Guitaraoke Leader` app can use any mp4 video you can download to your android.
 TODO: I will make a video tutorial how to create Guitaraoke mp4 files.
 It is easy.
-TODO: put some reference on others Guitaraoke videos.

 ## Mobile first